-Completing our 12-month program leads to a Bachelor of Education (BEd) degree and recommendation for teacher certification by the Ministry of Education Teacher Regulation Branch (TRB).
+Completing our 11-month program leads to a Bachelor of Education (BEd) degree and recommendation for teacher certification by the Ministry of Education Teacher Certification Branch (TCB).
 You will be qualified to apply for certification to teach in the province of British Columbia.
 You can also apply for certification in other provinces and countries—each province and country has its own certification requirements.

 NITEP is the teacher education option designed for Aboriginal students who are interested in teaching elementary and secondary years.

-The BEd Secondary and Elementary options are available for French language teaching opportunities.
+The BEd secondary and elementary options are available for French language teaching opportunities.